philosofia/philosofia.github.io/about.md

 <p class="message">
-  An important function of documentation is the elimination of errors.
+  💡An important function of documentation is the elimination of errors.
 </p>